Livery Stable Blues: Later recordings

 W.C.
-Handy recorded one of the earliest cover versions of "Livery Stable Blues" on Columbia Records in New York on September 25, 1917 under the name Handy's Orchestra of Memphis, as A2419, with "That 'Jazz' Dance" as the flip side.
+Handy recorded one of the earliest cover versions of "Livery Stable Blues" on Columbia Records in New York on September 25, 1917, under the name Handy's Orchestra of Memphis, as A2419, with "That 'Jazz' Dance" as the flip side.

-Paul Whiteman opened his landmark concert An Experiment in Modern Music in Aeolian Hall, New York City, on February 12, 1924 with the tune, to demonstrate the sound of early jazz bands.
-Jelly Roll Morton, the Emerson Military Band, the New Orleans Rhythm Kings, Fletcher Henderson, Benny Goodman, Glen Gray and the Casa Loma Orchestra, Bunny Berigan, Muggsy Spanier, Pete Daily and his Chicagoans, Phil Napoleon, the Belgrade Dixieland Orchestra, and Vince Giordano, on the 2011 Grammy Award-winning soundtrack album to the HBO Boardwalk Empire series, have also recorded the song.
+Paul Whiteman opened his landmark concert An Experiment in Modern Music in Aeolian Hall, New York City, on February 12, 1924, with the tune, to demonstrate the sound of early jazz bands.
+Jelly Roll Morton, the Emerson Military Band, the New Orleans Rhythm Kings, Fletcher Henderson, Benny Goodman, Glen Gray and the Casa Loma Orchestra, Bunny Berigan, Muggsy Spanier, Pete Daily and his Chicagoans, Phil Napoleon, The Belgrade Dixieland Orchestra, and Vince Giordano, on both the 2011 Grammy Award-winning soundtrack album to the HBO Boardwalk Empire series and the 2023 soundtrack to Martin Scorsese's Killers of the Flower Moon, have also recorded the song.